fiara-causo/fiara-causo/README.md

 # **Hi There** 👋
 I'm Fiara, an analyst in San Francisco 🌁 🏙️ with a background in Finance, Accounting, Economics, and Data Science.
-I primarily work with SQL, Python, and Tableau to gather data and create live reports.

 ## Portfolio 📖
 In my portfolio, you can view my projects and case studies.